TVR Tamora: History and development

 The Tamora was intended to be a more practical and urban-friendly model in the TVR range.
 Based on the Tuscan Speed Six, the Tamora used the same chassis and suspension as the Tuscan.
 The engine was a short-stroked version of the 4.0 litre Speed Six found on the Tuscan now displacing 3.6 litres.
-Keeping with TVR tradition, the car still lacked driver's aids such as ABS and traction control, but was fitted with a power steering and a softer clutch for easy maneuverability.
+Keeping with TVR tradition, the car still lacked driver's aids such as ABS and traction control, but was fitted with a power steering and a softer clutch for easy manoeuvrability.
 The Tamora was not a sales success due to reliability issues, high price and divisive styling.
-Only 350 cars were made before it was discontinued in 2006.
+Only 356 cars were made before it was discontinued in 2006.

 Specifications

-The Tamora is fitted with a TVR's in-house 'Speed Six', a DOHC 3605 cc six-cylinder engine rated at 350 hp at 7,200 rpm and 290 lbft of torque at 5,500 rpm, mated to a five-speed manual gearbox.
+The Tamora is fitted with TVR's in-house 'Speed Six', a DOHC 3605 cc six-cylinder engine rated at 350 hp at 7,200 rpm and 290 lbft of torque at 5,500 rpm, mated to a five-speed manual gearbox.
 Brake rotors are 12.0 in up front, and 11.1 in in the back.
 The braking system was manufactured by AP Racing.
 The suspension is a double wishbone setup at all four corners.
 Standard wheels are 16×7 inch aluminium, with 225/50ZR-16 Avon ZZ3 tyres, although most cars were ordered with 18" wheels and 225/35/18 tyres on the front, 235/40/18 on the rear.

 The Tamora is built on a 93 in wheelbase, and the car's overall profile is 154.5 in long, 67.5 in inches wide and 47.4 in high.
 It weighs 2337 lb with 58/42 weight distribution.

 The interior featured leather upholstery with aluminium switches and an adjustable steering column.
-The Tamora came with amenities such as central locking, electrically operated windows, boot release and wing mirrors and an engine immobiliser which turned off the engine in unfavourable driving conditions.
+The Tamora came with amenities such as central locking, electrically operated windows, boot release and wing mirrors and an engine immobiliser.